Our Executive Director, Stephanie Weber

-She seizes time to upgrade the 100+ year-old home she shares with her husband and three aging cats and to plain-dirt flower garden.
+She seizes time to upgrade the 100+ year-old home she shares with three aging cats and to plain-dirt flower garden.

 She is an adjunct professor at Aurora University where she teaches a semester class in suicide prevention to Master's level students when not gardening or knitting prize items.

 Stephanie Weber’s work and passion for the cause of preventing suicide have been recognized by the following honors and awards:

 1987 – First Annual Governor’s Volunteer Award: Outstanding Director in a not-for-profit program in the State of Illinois (presented by Gov. James Thompson)

 1992 – Women in Management, Aurora Chapter, Woman of Achievement